-Two case studies will be undertaken, one in England (Barts Health NHS Trust) and one in Scotland (Greater Glasgow & Clyde Health Board).
+Two case studies will be undertaken.
 Each case study will encompass maternity services, psychological services and primary care.
 At each site a purposive sample of health professionals to include all roles who may undertake assessment (e.g. GPs, midwives, health visitors), managers, commissioners and other stakeholders working in maternity, primary care, and other relevant services will be recruited.